vpon-data/data-sdk/docs/DebugMode.md

 ```

-Before submitting your App, it's a requirement to collect all messages that start with [VponData] in your developer console and send these debug mode logs to the Vpon support team.
-These logs are crucial for us to validate your SDK integration, provide necessary assistance, and ensure seamless data collection and transmission in your App.
+Before submitting your App, you're required to collect all messages beginning with `[VponData]` from your developer console.
+These debug mode logs should then be sent to Vpon's support team, which is a crucial step for us to validate your SDK integration, provide necessary assistance, and ensure seamless data collection and transmission in your App.

+The support team's email can be found in the footer of our website.
 If you encounter any issues or persistent errors during the testing process, please make sure to include these in the logs you send us.
-Our team is here to provide support and help troubleshoot any issues.
+Our team is always here to provide support and help troubleshoot any issues.